microsoft/r-server-campaign-optimization/Powershell_Instructions.md

 First, make sure you have set up your SQL Server by  <a href="SetupSQL.html">following these instructions</a>.
 Then proceed with the steps below to run the solution template using the automated PowerShell file.

 ## Execute PowerShell Script
 ----------------------------

 Running this PowerShell script will create the data tables and stored procedures for the the operationalization of this solution in R in the `{{ site.db_name }}` database.
 It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described  [here](dba.html).

-1. Log onto the machine that contains the SQL Server you wish to use.
+1. Log onto the computer that contains the SQL Server you wish to use.

+1. Install the following if it is not already present:

+    *  [Git](https://gitforwindows.org/)  Accept most default prompts, but Check the box for LFS.

 1. Download  <a href="https://raw.githubusercontent.com/Microsoft/r-server-campaign-optimization/master/Resources/ActionScripts/SetupVM.ps1" download>SetupVM.ps1</a> to your computer.